MeStock/nim/README.md

 ## Description

 Nim is a game where two players take turns removing items from three different piles.
 On a turn, the player removes any number of items from any same pile, and must at least take one item.
-The winner is the last person to remove a stone.
+The winner is the last person to remove an item.
 The strategy has been mathematically proven for all initial pile/item combinations and calculated using binary digital sum of the piles, otherwise known as the Nim Sum.
 The goal is to acheive a Nim Sum of zero at the end of your turn.
 A computer does this by summing the binary values of all piles and ignoring the carried digits.
 This operations is called "exclusive or" represented by a ```^``` character in most languages.